Dr Julia Nafisi

 Sydney Voice Studio

-Veronica Stewart-Monro (Honours in Creative Arts) is a singer, teacher and PhD candidate researching the singing voice and the creative process of Australian singer-songwriters at Macquarie University, Sydney, Australia.
+Veronica Stewart-Monro (Honours in Creative Arts) is a singer, teacher and researcher, the latter with a focus on the singing voice and the creative process of Australian singer-songwriters.
 She is the principal voice teacher and owner of the Sydney Voice Studio and has been teaching and coaching singing voices of all skill levels for over ten years.
 She now frequently works with contemporary singer-songwriters, fellow singing teachers and artists with a focus on sustainable vocal, musical and entrepreneurial creative practices.